webtoknow/fx-trading-app/Week_09/Exercise/README.md

     repository.save(transaction);
   }

    private QuoteResponse getCurrentRate(String primaryCcy, String secondaryCcy) {
-    try {
         return proxyRatesService.getRate(primaryCcy, secondaryCcy);
-    } catch (IOException e) {
-      throw new RuntimeException("could not aquire current rate");
     }
-  }
 ```

+Note:
+* you have to add missing imports
-Note that you need to add a class dependency of QuoteProxyService.
+* add a dependency of QuoteProxyService.
 Hint: use @Autowired.

 3. In FxTradingController add the following method: